-7th Grade level programs are designed to introduce the concept of a competitive team environment.
+Grade 7 programs are designed to introduce the concept of a competitive team environment.
 The primary goal at this level is to have the students learn to effectively function as part of a team.
 Basic sport-specific skills should be the main focus of instruction at this level.
 Currently, with some of our athletic programs we will be having roster adjustments in some of the sports we feel would benefit from manageable roster sizes.
 Roster sizes will be determined by each coach and a thorough tryout process will be completed where each athlete can be properly evaluated.
-Although playing time may not be equal for all students, athletes will be given an opportunity to compete in game competition.
+Although playing time may not be equal for all students, athletes will be allowed to compete in competitive sports.

-The goal of the 8th grade program is to prepare athletes for the transition to high school athletics where they will be competing on junior varsity or varsity programs.
-Our 8th grade programs participate in the Houston Junior Prep Conference (middle school league) - a group of 11 Houston area private schools, commissioned and run exclusively by the school's athletic directors.
-The purpose of the league is to coordinate and run athletic competitions for Middle School athletic programs, focusing on championship level competition for 8th grade teams.
+The goal of the 8th-grade program is to prepare athletes for the transition to high school athletics where they will be competing on junior varsity or varsity programs.
+Grade 8 participates in the Houston Junior Prep Conference (middle school league) - a group of 11 Houston area private schools, commissioned and run exclusively by the school's athletic directors.
+The purpose of the league is to coordinate and run athletic competitions for Middle School athletic programs, focusing on championship level competition for 8th-grade teams.
 The league athletic directors meet three times per year to discuss participation rules, safety, and scheduling.
-Team practices will emphasize skill development, individual improvement, self confidence, and teamwork.
-The amount and time of play will always be determined by the coach, but the focus will be on developing skills and fundamentals necessary to be on the junior or varsity level.
+Team practices will emphasize skill development, individual improvement, self-confidence, and teamwork.
+The amount and time of play will always be determined by the coach, but the focus will be on developing the skills necessary to be on the junior or varsity level.
 Athletes should be given a chance to play and improve their skills.
-A selection process is utilized by coaches during the designated tryout period, and can result in roster adjustments.
-As per our HJPC athletic participation guidelines, no 8th grade student will be cut from the roster to allow 6th or 7th grade student participation.
+A selection process is utilized by coaches during the designated tryout period and can result in roster adjustments.
+As per our HJPC athletic participation guidelines, no 8th-grade student will be cut from the roster to allow 6th or 7th grade student participation.

-A Middle School Sports fee (\$200) is required for participation for each middle school sports team.
-The \$200 fee for MS Sports will offset the costs associated with coaching, equipment, transportation, uniforms, game officials, tournaments, awards, team functions for that sport.
-This fee may also include specific team gear that each participating athlete will keep at the conclusion of the season.
+A Middle School Sports fee (\$250) is required for participation for each middle school sports team.
+The \$250 fee offsets the costs associated with coaching, equipment, transportation, uniforms, game officials, tournaments, awards, and team functions.
+This fee may also include specific team gear that each participating athlete will keep after the season.
 The MS Sports fee mirrors the sports fees in the HS athletics programs, but at a greatly reduced cost as practices for MS athletics programs are partially during "school hours".
 There is a NO REFUND policy for sports fees, so please ensure your athlete is committed to being a part of the team roster.